Ex-relative of suspected serial killer: ‘True shock and awe’

 - Recycling innovator Eric Lundgren loses appeal on computer restore discs, must serve 15-month prison term

-DeAngelo, 72, a former cop, has been charged with eight counts of murder.
+DeAngelo, 72, a former policeman, has been charged with eight counts of murder.
 He is suspected in 13 killings statewide and about 50 rapes and likely to face other charges, authorities said.

-Most of the killings occurred in Southern California after DeAngelo was fired from Auburn’s police force in 1979 for shoplifting.
+Most of the killings occurred in Southern California after DeAngelo was fired from the city of Auburn’s police force in 1979 for shoplifting.
 After DNA linked the killings to some of the rapes, the suspect was dubbed the Golden State Killer.

 As investigators continued their search of DeAngelo’s house for class rings, earrings, dishes and keepsakes the culprit stole from crime scenes, Candace Creech and her teenage daughter showed up in the Citrus Heights neighborhood out of curiosity.

-Sierra Creech, 17, was friends with DeAngelo’s granddaughter and spent almost every weekend at the house for six months when she was 8 or 9 years old.
-She said DeAngelo was often working and his daughter looked after her.
+Sierra Creech, 17, was friends with DeAngelo’s granddaughter and spent almost every weekend at the house for about six months when she was 8 or 9 years old.
+DeAngelo’s daughter looked after her because he was at work, but Creech said there was nothing unusual about him.

-“Nothing was odd,” the girl said.
-“Everything was normal.
-He was just nice.”

-Candace Creech was spooked to learn that the man who used to pick up and drop off her daughter is accused of such heinous crimes.
+Still, her mother was spooked to learn that the man who used to pick up and drop off her daughter is accused of such heinous crimes.

 “Scares me to death,” Candace Creech said.